 Take a Carriage Ride Through Central Park

 Depicted in both television and film as one of the most romantic places in the world, visiting Central Park is a must.
 Visiting Central Park by means of a horse-drawn carriage is an even bigger must.
 As one of your first experiences as a married couple, you can snuggle under a blanket or bask in the sun as you pass by landmarks including Central Park Reservoir, the Beatles-inspired Imagine Mosaic, the Central Park Carousel, and the zoo.
 Horse-drawn carriages can be enjoyed throughout the seasons and are consistently lined up along Central Park South between 5th and 6h avenues.

 Enjoy (Several!)
 Romantic Dinners

-Daniel Boulud’s renowned restaurant, Daniel, serves ward winning contemporary French cuisine inspired by the seasons.
+Daniel Boulud’s renowned restaurant, Daniel, serves award-winning contemporary French cuisine inspired by the seasons.
 And, with over 2,000 selections, Daniel’s extensive wine list span 15 countries.
 Decisions, decisions!
-A distinctive destination for weddings and rehearsal dinners, this location is also one of the few NYC restaurants to have been awarded a highly regarded a two-star Michelin rating.
+A distinctive destination for weddings and rehearsal dinners, this location is also one of the few NYC restaurants to have been awarded a highly regarded two-star Michelin rating.

 Or, if your relaxing carriage ride through Central Park has left you famished, The Lakeside Restaurant at the Loeb Boathouse is the perfect dinner destination April through November.
 This iconic restaurant also features a lounge and is the only Manhattan venue situated on a lake.
 Offering an extensive dinner menu in the most perfect setting, this spot is one of the most romantic, elegant, and unique dining experiences NYC has to offer.